ofemeteng/polygen-agent/README.md

 - Meshy.ai team
 - ThirdWeb team

-Built with ❤️ for the Base + CDP AgentKit Hackathon
+Built with ❤️ for the Agentic Ethereum Hackathon